Coronary heart disease

 - after a heart attack

+The rehabilitation program is managed by specialists from medicine, physiotherapy, nutrition science and psychotherapy.
 It includes movement exercises, training events for handling the disease and its risk factors, and additional psychological care.

 The application is made to the funder concerned along with the doctor, so usually to the statutory health insurance or pension fund.

-What helps in everyday life?
+What helps people with heart problems in everyday life?

 Where is there more support?